The Legend of Momotaro: A Journey through the Heroes of Okayama

 Momotaro statue at Okayama Momotaro Airport

-Okayama is a city deeply connected to one of Japan's most famous folk tales, "Momotaro."
-Momotaro is loved as a symbol of courage, kindness, and unity, and there are many spots where you can experience this legend when you visit Okayama.
-From the bronze statues in front of Okayama Airport and Okayama Station, to the shrines where the legend is set, to fortune-telling slips and charms with a peach motif, and souvenirs with a Momotaro theme, let's go on a journey to experience the world of Momotaro.
+Okayama is a city deeply connected to "Momotaro," one of Japan's most famous folk tales.
+Momotaro is beloved as a symbol of courage, kindness, and unity, and there are many spots in Okayama where you can experience this legend.
+From the bronze statues in front of Okayama Airport and Okayama, to the shrines where the legend is said to have taken place, to peach-themed fortune-telling slips and amulets, and Momotaro-themed souvenirs, embark on a journey to experience the world of Momotaro.

 What is Momotaro?